junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas: I didn't read actually, she complained to me.

 Dean: "She"?
-Three minutes in, you're already bestie to a machine?
+Three minutes in, you're already bestie with a machine?
 Classic.

 Cas: What can I say?
 She doesn't have many people to talk to.